mojotech/pioneer/docs/widget.md

 `function hasClass({className: name, selector: <selector>})`

-`hasClass` will test the existance of the provided class name on the DOM node of the Widget.
+`hasClass` will test the existence of the provided class name on the DOM node of the Widget.
 It takes a hash that can contain an optional selector.
 If you only pass a string to the method and not an object then it will use the string as the class name.
 It returns a promise that will resolve with `true` or `false`.

 ## Querying the DOM